hbctraining/Intro-to-ChIPseq/lessons/04_automation.md

 ```
 #!/bin/bash/

 # This script takes a fastq file of ChIP-seq data, runs FastQC and outputs a BAM file for it that is ready for peak calling.
-Bowtie2 is the aligner used, and the outputted BAM file is sorted by genomic coordinates and has duplicate reads removed using sambamba.
+Bowtie2 is the aligner used, and the outputted BAM file is sorted by genomic coordinates and has multi-mappers and duplicate reads removed using sambamba.
 # USAGE: sh chipseq_analysis_on_input_file.sh <path to the fastq file>

 # initialize a variable with an intuitive name to store the name of the input fastq file